27px/File-Icon-Generator/README.md

 case=Case of Extension //upper,lower default case : (as passed into the string)

+predefined=alpha //Generates ribbon color depending on first letter of alphabet of extension , So always the color will be same for extensions which start with same alphabet.

 Note :
 If you pass any color pass both , else it will load default for other which does'nt match color.